 5. Systems

-With AI tools now part of many business systems, it is important to consider if your systems are fair, accountable, and transparent.
+With AI tools now part of many business systems, it is essential to consider if your systems are fair, accountable, and transparent.

 6. Impact